luax/scala-immutability-plugin/README.md

 All known classes are by default assigned this property until another property holds.

 ### Conditionally Deeply immutable
 The conditionally deeply immutable property is given to a class that is deeply immutable but depends on some other potentially mutable type.
-An example of this is a generic collection that can store different types, and the collection itself is declared in a way so that it cannot be mutated, but the type that is used with the collection may be *shallow immutable* or *mutable*
+An example of this is a generic collection that can store different types, and the collection itself is declared in a way so that it cannot be mutated, but the type that is used with the collection may be *shallow immutable* or *mutable*.
 A class has the *conditionally deeply immutable property* if:

 * It is *deeply immutable* with one or more type parameters.